 People make mistakes.
 EVERYONE makes mistakes.

-When you have anxiety or anything else affecting your mental health, it can be hard to do all the things that you know are good for yourself.
+When you are feeling stressed, it can be hard to do all the things that you know are good for yourself.
 And this can lead to an unfortunate shame spiral.

 Mistakes or self-sabotaging behaviour are a part of human nature.
 The important thing is that you learn and grow from these experiences.